 Presumably, one of the prime tasks of management is to bring these two worlds to get to know each other better.
 Trying to understand how to establish an inter-orbital communication, I stumbled over the “Laloux Culture Model”, which is brilliantly explained and depicted by Peter Green in his blog post Laloux Cultural Model and Agile Adoption Frederic Laloux' book “Reinventing Organizations (2014)” created this model in order to answer the question, whether it is possible to reinvent organizations, to devise a new model that makes work productive, fulfilling, and meaningful.
 Actually, Frederic talks about successive stages of human and organizational consciousness.
 Two of these stages are especially relevant for our situation.

-The "achiever" organizations aim at beating their competition by achieving profit and growth.
 This level of organizational consciousness is built on the idea of a machine, where each individual gear-wheel contributes to this overall goal.
 Management by objectives and meritocracy are the tools of this vertical world and individual accountability is the grease to each and every gear-wheel.
 The leadership style is in consequence goal- and task-oriented as well as decisive

 The next development stage superseding "achiever" organisations are "pluralistic" organizations.
 Within the classic pyramid structure of organizations, focus lies on company culture and on empowerment of people in order to achieve extraordinary employee motivation.
 Teams strive for holistic stakeholder satisfaction (internal as well as external), derive their decisions on shared values and demand high engagement from everyone in the organisation.